-- 1. Whether a child's teacher(s): - a. have met state qualification and licensing criteria for their grade levels and subject areas: - b. is teaching under emergency or other provisional status through which state qualification or licensing criteria have been waived; and - c. is teaching in the field of discipline of the certification of the teacher. - 2.
+- 1. Whether a child's teacher(s) have met state qualification and licensing criteria for their grade levels and subject areas; - 2.
+Whether a child's teacher(s) are serving under emergency or other provisional status through which state qualification or licensing criteria have been waived; - 3.
+Whether the teacher(s) are teaching in the field of discipline of the certification of the teacher; and - 4.
 Whether a child receives services from paraprofessionals and, if so, their qualifications.